D’ALBERT: Cello Concerto, Op. 20 / Emanuel Feuermann, cellist; National Orchestral Association; Leon Barzin, conductor / part of West Hill 6042

 DOWLAND: Awake, Sweet Love.
 Fine Knacks for Ladies.
 If My Complaints.
 In Darkness Let Me Dwell.
 I Saw My Ladye Weepe.
 Sorrow, Stay.
 What If I Never Speed? / Peter Pears, tenor; Julian Bream, lutenist / available for free streaming on YouTube by clicking on individual titles above.

 DOWLAND: Can She Excuse My Wrongs?
 Come Again, Sweet Love.
-Far From the Triumphing Court.
+Far From Triumphing Court.
 Flow Not So Fast, Ye Fountains.
 Flow, My Tears.
 In Darkness Let Me Dwell.
 I Saw My Ladye Weepe.
-Lachrimae Antiquae Pavan.
 Lady, If You Do Spite Me.
 Shall I Sue?
 Weep No More, Sad Fountains.
 When David’s Life.
-When the Poor Cripple / Russell Oberlin, countertenor; Joseph Iadone, lutenist / various compilations; Come Again and Flow My Tears available for free streaming by clicking on the titles above
+When the Poor Cripple / Russell Oberlin, countertenor; Joseph Iadone, lutenist / available for free streaming at the Internet Archive

 The iconic Renaissance lute song composer, Dowland is one of those figures who just barely fits into the category “classical.”
 His music is tuneful and sometimes touches deep feelings, but in form it’s relatively simple and thus has ever been considered on the fringe of classical music.I prefer performances by singers who sing “conversationally,” i.e., sound as if they’re reading poetry to a melody.